aws-samples/serverless-video/README.md

 #### Amazon API Gateway

-Amazon API Gateway serves as the entry point for external applications to interact with ServerlessVideo's APIs.
+Amazon API Gateway serves as the entry point for external applications to interact with serverlessVideo's APIs.
 It provides robust security, throttling, and caching capabilities, ensuring a secure and scalable interface for users and third-party integrations.

 #### Amazon DynamoDB

-Amazon DynamoDB serves as the NoSQL database for ServerlessVideo.
+Amazon DynamoDB serves as the NoSQL database for serverlessVideo.
 It efficiently manages the storage and retrieval of video metadata, user information, and plugin configurations.
 The auto-scaling feature ensures that the database can handle fluctuating workloads effectively.

 ####  AWS Step Functions

-AWS Step Functions are central to the event-driven architecture of ServerlessVideo.
+AWS Step Functions are central to the event-driven architecture of serverlessVideo.
 They provide a visual workflow to coordinate the interactions within microservices, enabling efficient state management and reliable execution of complex processes.

 ####  Amazon EventBridge

-Amazon EventBridge facilitates event-driven communication between microservices in ServerlessVideo.
+Amazon EventBridge facilitates event-driven communication between microservices in serverlessVideo.
 It enables seamless event routing, ensuring that events from different sources are efficiently processed by the relevant microservices.

 #### Amazon CloudFront